 About the Dataset

 Though South Sudan is currently one of the world’s poorest countries, it has the potential to be the “breadbasket of Africa” due to its climate and geography.
-However, there are a number of issues that are currently hindering South Sudan’s agricultural potential, including poor infrastructure, limited government capacity to provide extension services to farmers, a nascent market structure, and continued insecurity, among others.
+However, a number of issues are currently hindering South Sudan’s agricultural potential, including continuing conflict and insecurity, poor infrastructure, limited government capacity to provide extension services to farmers and a nascent market structure.

 USAID is working to address some of these constraints through the Food, Agribusiness, and Rural Markets (FARM) Project, which seeks to increase agricultural sector productivity and marketing in the Greenbelt and to support increasing South Sudan’s food supply to reach food self-sufficiency.